Alanna Ritchie, Annuity.org Writer

 Key Takeaways

-The key difference between an adult owning a structured settlement and a minor owning one is control.
-By law, minors have little to no say in how their periodic payments are set up, and their parents or guardians must spend the money in the exact manner the court orders.
+Structured settlements for minors are generally paid through an annuity from a life insurance company.
+The primary distinction between an adult owning a structured settlement and a minor owning one is control.
+By law, minors have limited control over how their periodic payments are set up, and their parents or guardians must spend the money precisely as the court orders.

 How Minors Benefit from Structured Settlements

-Advantages of accepting settlements are:
+Advantages of accepting settlements include:

 • The settlement does not require maintenance fees.